SQL Server Performance Tuning and Optimization

 Query Execution and Query Plans

-Having an index is one thing, using the index is another story: how can we see which indexes SQL Server uses and how it's using them?
+Having an index is one thing, using the index is another story: How can we see which indexes SQL Server uses and how it's using them?
 Execution plans are the answer to that question.
 We discuss in this part of the training how to get execution plans and how to analyze them.
-This is done using the traditional techniques we already have in SQL Server for many years as well as with the Query Store, which is new since SQL Server 2016 and is also available in Azure SQL Databases.

 • Execution Context